Monash-FIT3170/2025W2-Skilltree/README.md

 > [!WARNING]
 >
+> Option 1 should be preferred for best practices to ensure reproducibility.
+This is also not recommend on windows due to slower Meteor builds on non UNIX/Linux environments:
 > <details>
-> <summary>Option 1 should be preferred for best practises to ensure reproducibility.
-This is also not recommend on windows due to slower Meteor builds on non UNIX/Linux environments.</summary>
+> <summary>⋯</summary>
 >
 > - [NodeJS](https://nodejs.org/en/download) - _Visit the site for installation instructions._
 > - [Meteor](https://docs.meteor.com/about/install.html) - _Install by running:_